xndrmcw/test_website/content/authors/admin/_index.md

   url: https://www.bentley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor of Mathematical Sciences at Bentley University.
+bio: Assistant Professor of Mathematical Sciences
 # Interests to show in About widget
 interests:
 - Filler